thien/iso/logs.md

 - Reduced input vocabulary size to 30k
 - Presplit training and validation data by the data processing notebook
 - Need to add padding to sequences
+- Fixed critical KL mechanism bug where gradients were not being pushed through sampling method

 ## 2019/03/30 (Saturday)
 - Fix attention mechanism and double check for gradient loss